usnistgov/oar-lib-angular/README.md

 LICENSE.md --> A statement of rights and responsibilities for use and copying of this software
 ```

+For more details using components and services from the oarng library, consult README.md documents
+found in the module directories.

 ## Prerequisites

 Software in this repository is built using the [Angular](https://angular.io/) application framework